Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Issues & Planned Enhancements
 =============================

 The coverage of the Gammu APIs could be increased (not specifically tricky, just time-consuming).
+For example, delivery reports could be requested and checked.